rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ### Point Consumers to use Quorum Queues in the new Virtual Host

 Consumers of the migrated queues can now access the new queues by updating the connection parameters to connect to the new virtual host.
-The federation linksstart to pull in messages from the original queues.
+The federation links start to pull in messages from the original queues.

-As with a blue-green cluster, after all consumers are migrated, you might need to also add shovels to [move the backlog of the original queues to the new queues](#shovel-remaining-messages) more efficiently than federation.
+As with a blue-green cluster, after all consumers are migrated, you might need to also [add shovels to move the backlog of the original queues to the new queues](#shovel-remaining-messages) more efficiently than federation.
 For more information, refer to [Drain Messages](https://rabbitmq.com/blue-green-upgrade.html#drain-messages).

 ### Point Producers to the New Virtual Host

-Once the original queues are empty (or nearly empty if you do not require full message ordering), the producers should be stopped, reconfigured to use the new queue declarations and vhost like the consumers, and restarted.
+Once the original queues are empty (or nearly empty if you do not require full message ordering), the producers should be stopped and reconfigured to use the new queue declarations and virtual host like the consumers, and restarted.
 Federated exchanges in the old virtual host should also be stopped and equivalent exchanges should be added in the new virtual host.
-The original queues can be removed once they are fully empty and no messages are passing through them.

-When the consumers are stopped, turn off federated exchanges in the old virtual host and turn them on the in the new one.
-The original queues can be removed once they are completely empty and no messages are passing through them.
+The original queues can be removed once they are empty and no messages are passing through them.

 Under sufficient system, load messages from the old virtual host will not be picked up.
 If message ordering is important, then ordering should